CropLifeCanada/chemistry-policymanual/index.md

 - That we engage with governments and partners to create conditions that allow China to promulgate transparent, predictable, risk-based import tolerance regulations based on international standards and guidelines, recognizing that MRLs facilitate trade by verifying that pesticides have been applied according to registered label specifications and that they are not food safety standards.
 - That we engage with governments and our partners to contain Europe's hazard-based approaches and defend risk-based decisions that allow farmers to continue to access modern tools and technologies that keep them competitive domestically and globally.
+- That Canada’s current 0.1ppm import tolerance MRL default be retained.

-September 12, 2018 Staff Directive, validated September 17, 2019
+Staff Directive, validated September 17, 2019

 China Strategy